 This section shall include a list of references, including the General Programme Instructions (including version number), standards and PCR (registration number, name and version).
+The source and version of the characterisation models and the factors used shall be reported in the EPD.

-- The underlying LCA - The name, CPC code and version number of the PCR used - Other documents that verify and complement the EPD® - Instruction for recycling, if relevant - The General Programme instructions of the International EPD® System
+- The underlying LCA - The name, CPC code and version number of the PCR used - Other documents that verify and complement the EPD

+- Instruction for recycling, if relevant - The General Programme instructions of the International EPD® System